preciofishbone/OmniaFx/docs/tutorials/first-extension/deploy-extension/README.md

 >Tip: For more pushing options visit [omnia extensions push](../../../cli#omnia-extensions-push)

 # Step 4.
-Deploy the new version to your tenant
+Deploy a new version to your tenant

 Get all existing versions of the extension